camrbuss/camsite/_projects/175gameoflife.md

 I then realized that I needed to use RAM in some form to store the current and future state of the game.
 This unveiled a whole new world of
 FPGAs to me and I went down the path of learning implicit and explicit BRAM/SPRAM.
 I really needed to use BRAM, but for some reason I could not get Yosys to infer BRAM correctly and the explicit BRAM definition also did not seem to be working.
 For this reason, I used explicit SPRAM and a lot of it.
-See the GitHub repository for details on the implementation, but in short it takes about 2000 clock cycles to determine th next state which seems like a lot, but at 24MHz you can play the game faster than the eye can see.
+See the GitHub repository for details on the implementation, but in short it takes about 2000 clock cycles to determine the next state which seems like a lot, but at 24MHz you can play the game faster than the eye can see.
 <center><img src="{{ '/assets/gameoflife/gameoflife1.png' | prepend: site.baseurl }}" /></center><br/>